News in brief:

 I was always cautious of such deals because it was often tricky to find backs that would accept them.
 Eventually the Royal Mint intervened and told banks to stop taking them.

-The story was picked up in Which? magazine this month (thanks to James):
+The story was picked up in Which? magazine this month:

 Is Amex still issuing the BA Amex Premium card to new customers?

-If you can remember the peak days of Busted, McFly and Natasha Bedingfield, you might also remember the British Airways American Express Premium card.
-It looked like this:
+If you can remember the peak days of Busted, McFly and Natasha Bedingfield, you might also remember the grey-coloured British Airways American Express Premium card.

 It offered 1.25 Avios per £1 (half way between the free and Premium Plus cards) and required £15,000 of spend (half way between etc) for a 2-4-1 companion voucher with an 18 month validity (half way between etc).